David Attenborough: Awards

 As of 2014, he was the only person to have won BAFTA Awards for programmes in black and white, colour, high-definition and 3D.

 Filmography

 Attenborough's television credits span eight decades.
-His association with natural history programmes dates back to The Pattern of Animals and Zoo Quest in the early 1950s.
+His association with natural history programmes dates back to Animals Patterns and Zoo Quest in the early 1950s.
 His most influential work, 1979's Life on Earth, launched a strand of nine authored documentaries with the BBC Natural History Unit which shared the Life strand name and spanned 30 years.
 He narrated the long-running BBC series Wildlife on One.
 In his later career, he provided narration for several high-profile BBC wildlife documentaries, among them The Blue Planet and Planet Earth.
-He became a pioneer in the 3D documentary format with Flying Monsters in 2010, and again in his 2025 cinema release of "Ocean With David Attenborough".
+He became a pioneer in the 3D documentary format with Flying Monsters in 2010, and again in his 2025 cinema release of Ocean With David Attenborough.